Name: Mary Oneglia / Age: 42 / Location: Connecticut / Current Title: Owner, Ordinato, LLC

 On Starting a Business

-“It was a bit of a long and winding journey for me in creating Ordinato.
+“It was a bit of a long and winding journey for me in creating Ordinato (organization tips and styling).
 I started my career as a trial lawyer then after five years left the practice of law to stay home with my children.
 When I was a stay-at-home mom, I struggled with staying organized.
 Through that struggle, I experimented with different organizational systems to see what worked and didn’t work for me.

 At the same time, I got really into yoga and found that it helped me achieve balance and provided stress relief.
 Because I loved yoga so much, I decided to go to yoga teacher training.
 In that training, one of the many things I learned was the principle of non-attachment and the importance of decluttering your space to promote peace and order in your surroundings.
 I started applying this to my life and home and instantly felt much lighter.
 I also found I had more time to do the things I loved doing because I wasn’t constantly cleaning or decluttering my home.
 I realized that less stuff equaled more freedom.